quocthang0507/HybridLateCascadeFusion/README.md

 ### Remarks

 Feel free to experiment with any 2D Camera-based Object Detector, 3D LiDAR-based Object Detector and configurations of the hyperparameters.
-The code support any 3D model of [mmdet3d](https://github.com/open-mmlab/mmdetection3d) and any 2D model of [mmdet](https://github.com/open-mmlab/mmdetection).
+The code support any 3D model of [mmdet3d](https://github.com/open-mmlab/mmdetection3d) and any 2D model of [mmdet](https://github.com/open-mmlab/mmdetection) or [ultralytics](https://github.com/ultralytics/ultralytics).

 #### Training a Frustum Localizer